arindas/proglog/README.md

 - `[GET /] { offset: uint64 } => { record: []bytes }`
   Responds with record at the offset in the request.

-## License
-This repository is presented under the MIT License.
-See [LICENSE](./LICENSE) for more details.